Trump says he will speak to Putin on the phone Monday | News Channel 3-12

 “I don’t believe anything is going to happen, whether you like it or not, until he and I get together,” Trump told reporters earlier this week.

-Trump says he plans to speak with Zelensky and various members of NATO after he talks with Putin.
+Trump said he plans to speak with Ukraine President Volodymyr Zelensky and various members of NATO after he talks with Putin.

-“HOPEFULLY IT WILL BE A PRODUCTIVE DAY, A CEASEFIRE WILL TAKE PLACE, AND THIS VERY VIOLENT WAR, A WAR THAT SHOULD HAVE NEVER HAPPENED, WILL END,” Trump wrote.
+“HOPEFULLY IT WILL BE A PRODUCTIVE DAY, A CEASEFIRE WILL TAKE PLACE, AND THIS VERY VIOLENT WAR, A WAR THAT SHOULD HAVE NEVER HAPPENED, WILL END,” Trump wrote Saturday.

+Kremlin spokesperson Dmitry Peskov confirmed Saturday that preparations are underway for a phone conversation between Putin and Trump.

+“The conversation is being prepared,” Peskov told Russian state news agency TASS without providing further details.

 The-CNN-Wire